Steamed Clams with Spring Herbs and Lime

 1½ tablespoons fresh lime juice

 1. Warm the olive oil in a medium pot or a large straight-sided skillet (use one with a lid) over medium heat.
-Add the garlic and tarragon; cook for about 2 minutes, until the garlic is slightly softened.
+Add the garlic and tarragon and cook for about 2 minutes, until the garlic is slightly softened.

 2. Stir in the clams and cover the pot.
 Cook for 5 to 10 minutes, until the clams open.

-3. Use a slotted spoon or tongs to divide the clams between two serving bowls, discarding any that haven’t opened.
+3. Use a slotted spoon or tongs to divide the clams between 2 serving bowls, discarding any that haven’t opened.
 Stir the chives, lime zest, and red pepper flakes into the sauce in the pot and cook for 20 seconds.
 Add the butter and lime juice, whisking until the butter melts and the sauce thickens slightly.
 Spoon the pan juices over the clams and serve immediately.